Entanglement, Soft Modes, and Celestial Holography: Discussion

 Expanding the exponential in \cref{eq:nice} yields a series of correlation functions weighted by $(e^{-2\pi\lambda})^n$ and the entanglement entropy corresponds to the von Neumann entropy of this distribution.
-This procedure is somewhat analogous to \cite{Mollabashi:2014qfa}, which examines entanglement between two interacting CFTs.
-However, their framework allows for a standard evaluation of entanglement entropy of the resulting mixed state, which is not the case for the CCFT.
+This procedure is reminiscent of \cite{Mollabashi:2014qfa}, which examines entanglement between two interacting \glspl{CFT}.
+However, their framework allows for a standard evaluation of entanglement entropy of the resulting mixed state, which is not the case for the \gls{CCFT}.

-Of course, our calculations relied on the Maxwell theory being both free and Weyl invariant.
-One might ask what general lessons have been learned?
+Our calculations relied on the Maxwell theory being both free and Weyl invariant.
+So, what general lessons have been learned?
 Much of the analysis would carry through for a (weakly) interacting conformal gauge theory (\eg{} ${\cal N}=4$ super-Yang-Mills).
-However, one clear distinction arises since the unitary relation \eqref{eq:blocksUnitaryRelation} fails to hold.
-Hence, there is not a separation between independent hard and soft contributions to the entanglement entropy, as in \cref{EE55}.
-If Weyl invariance is also lost, \eg{} by introducing massive particles, we would still decompose the asymptotic states in terms of modes with support to the future and past of the cut on $\mathscr{I}^+$.
-The Minkowski vacuum $\ket{0}$ would be some entangled state of these modes.
-Further, these modes would again yield a division of the CCFT into two sectors which interact through the entangling operator.
+However, one clear distinction arises since the unitary relation \eqref{eq:blocksUnitaryRelation} fails.
+Hence, there is not a separation \labelcref{EE55} between independent hard and soft contributions to the entanglement entropy.
+If Weyl invariance is also lost, \eg{} by introducing massive particles, asymptotic states would still decompose in terms of modes with support to the future and past of the cut on $\mathscr{I}^+$ and the Minkowski vacuum $\ket{0}$ would be some entangled state of these modes.
+The decomposition would again divide the \gls{CCFT} into two sectors interacting through the entangling operator.

-While one of these sectors would still correspond to the $\tensor[^\rMilne]{\CFT}{}$ dual to the $\rMilne$ patch, it is interesting to speculate on the organization of the remaining modes.
-Recall that the full Minkowski spacetime can be foliated with (Euclidean) AdS and dS slices \cite{deBoer:2003vf,Cheung:2016iub, Ogawa:2022fhy, Iacobacci:2022yjo,Sleight:2023ojm}, as illustrated with the $P,Q,R$ patches in \cref{fig:bulkSubregions}.
-One might conjecture that each patch has its own dual CFT.
-These constituent CFTs must interact to exchange excitations between the patches, and to encode spacetime entanglement.
+While one sector would still correspond to the $\tensor[^\rMilne]{\CFT}{}$ dual to the $\rMilne$ patch, it is interesting to speculate on the organization of the remaining modes.
+Recall that the full Minkowski spacetime can be foliated with (Euclidean) \gls{AdS} and dS slices \cite{deBoer:2003vf,Cheung:2016iub, Ogawa:2022fhy, Iacobacci:2022yjo,Sleight:2023ojm}, as in \cref{fig:bulkSubregions}.
+One might conjecture that the $P,Q,R$ patches have their own dual CFTs that mutually interact to exchange excitations and encode entanglement in spacetime.
 It would be interesting to explore these speculations further.

-Other interesting extensions of the present work would, of course, be to examine more general cuts on null infinity and to consider the case of gravity, \eg{} \cite{Kapec:2016aqd}.
-The latter is particularly interesting given the recent results of \cite{Laddha:2020kvp,Chowdhury:2022wcv}.